Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Systemic risk metrics: Vulnerability and Systemicness

 \section{Systemic risk metrics: Vulnerability and Systemicness}

-In this paper we use some metrics of systemic risk of individual banks and in aggregate, which have been recently introduced by \cite{Greetal15}.
-Here the authors presented a model in which fire sales propagate shocks across balance sheets of banks.
-More specifically, they consider a system composed by $N$ banks and $K$ asset classes.

-First of all, we introduce the matrix $\mathbf{X}$ of portfolio holdings, whose element $X_{n,k}$ is the dollar-amount of $k$-type assets detained by bank $n$.
-The corresponding matrix of portfolio weights is thus written as
+In this paper we use some metrics of systemic risk due to fire sales, which have been recently introduced by \cite{Greetal15}.
+They consider a system composed by $N$ banks and $K$ asset classes.
+Portfolio holdings are described by the $N\times K$ matrix $\mathbf{X}$, whose element $X_{n,k}$ is the dollar-amount of $k$-type assets detained by bank $n$.
+The corresponding matrix of portfolio weights is thus

 In what follows, we introduce a discretization of the elements of $X$'s, in such a way that the matrix $\mathbf{X}$ belongs to the space $\mathbb{N}^{N\times K}$ of $N\times K$ integer valued matrices.
 In the empirical application we will use the resolution of the dataset which is $10^3\$$.